 Crowds- that bustling heart I was talking about- are however, quite the opposite.
 When I was a teenager, the long journey over the bridge was crowned by meeting lots of people.
 And not just meeting them- but passers-by seemed to be festering early on Saturday nights, I have clear (though perhaps fake, then) memories of silhouettes dancing all around me, coming and going on their mysterious errands.
 Yet these days, the boulevard feels completely empty, almost like waking up in a weird parallel reality where you desperately wonder where everyone is gone.
 Crowds are not emotional, they are real, or more precisely the lack of them, is.

-My friends, of course, have mostly fled town, just like I did, and come home only every now and then, but still, there should be others left, shouldn’t it?
+My friends, of course, have mostly fled town, just like I did, and come home only every now and than, but still, there should be others left, shouldn’t they?
 I guess the truth is halfway- there were never as many people as I thought, nor is the centre really empty now by small provincial town standards.
 One way or the other, I still wander on what would be Arad’s main drag, I guess, looking for people who are not there and then I realize that it’s also eerily quiet.

 Sure, there are occasional pedestrians, cars coming and going, the odd louder group, a honk, the screech of a tire, songs overheard under windows, birds chirping atop the trees still left on the boulevard.
 But Arad doesn’t have that constant, almost mechanical rumble that in Budapest even the remoter parts of town do.
 You can stop on a street corner in the very middle of town an experience long seconds of a primeval raw silence that is completely alien to big cities.
 This silence, I call it home, and I will always long for it amid the industrial rumble of wherever I may roam.